Writing the territory: the literature of discovery and exploration

 More important: what happened from the heritage is a common vision of the individual reflected in two major aspects of the protestant literary and existential experience:

-- The strict application of every event in the Bible to the individual (develop their own ideas in relation with the Bible, standard for the right personal behavior and code for the Puritans).
+- The strict application of every event in the Bible to the individual (develop their own ideas in relation to the Bible, the standard for the right personal behavior and code for the Puritans).

 - The perception of historical events as the predestined fulfillment of biblical events as they apply to the elect nation.